baophucnguyen761/baophucnguyen761/README.md

 # Hi there! 👋 I'm Bao Phuc Nguyen

-I am a passionate **Software Engineering student** with a strong foundation in programming and database management.
+I am a passionate **Software Engineering student** with an eagerness to learn programming and database management.
 I love building efficient and creative solutions to real-world problems.

 ---